sebastianstarke/AI4Animation/PFNN/README.md

 `database.npz`.
 If you want to change the parameterisation used by the network this is probably the place to look - but note that the preprocessing for this work is quite fiddily and complicated so you must be careful when you edit this script not to introduce any bugs.
+You will also have to remember to update the runtime to match.

 Training